eclipse-che/che-docs/src/main/_docs/setup/setup-getting-started.md

-  ssh <wksp-name> [machine-name]       SSH to a workspace if SSH agent enabled start                                Starts che services stop                                 Stops che services sync <wksp-name>                     Synchronize workspace with current working directory test <test-name>                     Start test on che instance upgrade                              Upgrades che from one version to another with migrations and backups version                              Installed version and upgrade paths
+  ssh <wksp-name> [machine-name]       SSH to a workspace if SSH agent enabled start                                Starts che services stop                                 Stops che services sync <wksp-name>                     Synchronize workspace with local directory mounted to :/sync test <test-name>                     Start test on che instance upgrade                              Upgrades che from one version to another with migrations and backups version                              Installed version and upgrade paths